lmc-eu/code-quality-tools/packages/textlint-rule-preset-lmc/README.md

 > LMC’s config for [textlint][textlint-home]

-Textlint doesn’t support ["extends" convention](https://github.com/textlint/textlint/issues/210), thus we created [rule-preset](https://textlint.github.io/docs/rule-preset.html), a collection of rules and rulesConfig.
+Textlint doesn’t support ["extends" convention][extends-convention], thus we created [rule-preset][rule-preset-docs], a collection of rules and rulesConfig.

 ## Usage